 I pulled out my trusty crockpot the other day to make this dish.
-It was the first time I'd used it in a while and I was reminded how much I love crockpot meals.
+It was the first time I'd used it in a while, and I was reminded how much I love crockpot meals.
 Being able to just throw everything into the crockpot, set it, and then go about your day is truly a work of genius.
-I'm stoked to revisit all my old crockpot recipes over the next couple of weeks for some easy, simple dinner that will leave my house smelling amazing.
+I'm stoked to revisit all my old crockpot recipes over the next couple of weeks for some easy, simple dinners that will leave my house smelling amazing.
 (This Crockpot Cheesy Chicken Broccoli And Rice Casserole, and these Chicken Mole Tacos will be first up!)

 In This Post